aytee17/gtfs-to-sqlite/README.md

 ## Features
 * **Fast**:
-Creates ~50000 rows/second with stop_times.txt
+Creates ~50000 rows/second

 * **Safe**:
 Checks the feed contains all required files and attributes according to the specification

 * **Up to date**:
 Changes to the [GTFS specification](http://gtfs.org/reference/) does not require an update to the tool.
-Read the wiki for full details.

 * **Agnostic**:
 Information will not be added, modified or removed when generating the database.